 (iii) board of directors.

-(2) Unless the manager or board of directors complies with a request described in Subsection (1)(a) within 10 days, any unpaid assessment that became due prior to the date the request described in Subsection (1)(a) was made is subordinate to a lien held by the person requesting the statement pursuant to Subsection (1)(a).fn2
+(2) Unless the manager or board of directors complies with a request described in Subsection (1)(a) within 10 days, any unpaid assessment that became due prior to the date the request described in Subsection (1)(a) was made is subordinate to a lien held by the person requesting the statement pursuant to Subsection (1)(a).fn3

 Enacted by Chapter 153, 2004 General Session

-This Section 57-8a-206 also provides that unless the association complies with the request within 10 days, any unpaid assessment "is subordinate to a lien held by the person requesting the statement."
+However, this Section 57-8a-206 also provides that unless the association complies with the request within 10 days, any unpaid assessment "is subordinate to a lien held by the person requesting the statement."
 (Note that a person that may request the statement is “any unit owner.”)

 It is not clear why there are two different sections of the Act addressing the same issue with nearly identical language, with a third addressing very nearly the same issue (Section 57-8a-106).
-A parallel statute for 57-8a-206 does not exist in the Condo Act, yet parallel statutes for both 57-8a-311 and 57-8a-106 are in the Condo Act.
-Because 57-8a-311 was enacted after 57-8a-206, one can only assume 57-8a-311 was intended to supersede 57-8a-206.
-For that reason and because of the issues with 57-8a-206 in discussed in the footnotes above, 57-8a-311 should be the controlling section on the issue of written statements of unpaid assessments.
-However, see also Section 57-8a-106 regarding providing "payoff information needed at closing."
+A parallel statute for this statute (57-8a-206) does not exist in the Condo Act, yet parallel statutes for both 57-8a-311 and 57-8a-106 are in the Condo Act.

 See Similar: